Pirates vs. Guardians Player Props Betting Odds

-Bryan Reynolds and Jose Ramirez are among the players with prop bets for the taking when the Pittsburgh Pirates and the Cleveland Guardians meet at PNC Park on Tuesday (at 7:05 PM ET).
+Carlos Santana and Jose Ramirez are among the players with prop bets available when the Pittsburgh Pirates and the Cleveland Guardians square off at PNC Park on Wednesday (beginning at 12:35 PM ET).

 Bet on this matchup or its props with BetMGM!